ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 		- In Hebrew the number 7 represents completeness.
 - The Jewish day begins at night.
 	- "And there was evening and there was morning,"
-	- The first thing a Jew does is rest each day.
+	- The first thing a Jew does each day is rest.
+- God created the world, but it was not a one and done.
+As [[Bible Study 2 - Creation#^robin-quote| Robin said]], the world tends to disorder, but God sustains it as an active act of creation.
 - This creation story stands in contrast to other [[Near Eastern Creation Stories]].
 There are similarities because people of the same region share common cultural aspects, like temples being where heaven and earth meet or creation starting with chaotic waters.
 There are also purposeful contrasts that highlight the nature of God and purpose of humanity that differs from other accounts.

-### Conclusions:
+## Conclusions:
 - Question: What does this tell us about God?
 	- God created everything and therefore is the source of all life.
 	- God likes order and wants his world to be full.